-Safe Harbour is an initiative SMMT has developed specifically to support automotive suppliers impacted by Covid-19.
-It provides a mechanism which suppliers can use to bring their customers and stakeholders together to discuss how they can collectively support and address the impact of covid related issues such as:
+Safe Harbour is an initiative SMMT has developed specifically to support automotive suppliers impacted by ongoing hardship or challenges.
+It provides a mechanism which suppliers can use to bring their customers and stakeholders together to discuss how they can collectively support and address the impact of issues such as:

 - Component shortages including semiconductors